Pateley Bridge Circular Walk

 Further Information and Other Local Ideas

 If you follow the Nidderdale Way east from a few miles you will come to one of the highlights of the area at Brimham Rocks.
 The National Trust owned site includes an extraordinary collection of large rock formations which are hundreds of millions of years old.
 It's a geoligically fascinating area with good walking trails across the surrounding Brimham Moor to explore.
+Just to the east of the rocks there's the more secluded Eavestone Lake to explore.

 Cyclists could follow National Cycle Route 688 and the epic Way of the Roses from the town to the site.